 Invitations to virtual and in-person events, including our annual conference, seminar series, lectures, and industry-focused discussions.

-Option to engage in Lab sponsored research projects (funding provided and contracted separately, outside the scope of the Corporate Affiliate Program).
+Option to engage in Lab sponsored research projects (funding and contract provided separately, outside the scope of the base Corporate Affiliate Program).

 Option to send a visiting scholar to join the Stanford research team to work on a project (in accordance with the Dean of Research’s policies).

-Recognition on Lab website and at S-DEL events.
+Recognition on Lab website and at Lab events.

 Program fee + for more information